 No person is or has been authorised by POP Mortgage Bank to give any information or to make any representation not contained in or not consistent with this Base Prospectus or any other information supplied in connection with the Programme, the Final Terms or the Covered Bonds and, if given or made, such information or representation must not be relied upon as having been authorised by POP Mortgage Bank, the Arranger or the Lead Manager(s).
 Nothing contained in this Base Prospectus is, or shall be relied upon, as a promise or representation by POP Mortgage Bank, the Arranger or the Lead Manager(s) as to the future.
-Investors are advised to inform themselves of any stock exchange release or press release published by POP Mortgage Bank.
+Investors are advised to inform themselves of any stock exchange release or press release published by POP Mortgage Bank after the date of this Base Prospectus.